sobujmiah01/webdescode-php/README.md

-# WebDesCode WordPress Theme
+# webdescode WordPress Theme

 ## Description

-The **WebDesCode** theme is a versatile and customizable WordPress theme designed to provide a seamless and engaging experience for websites.
+The **webdescode** theme is a versatile and customizable WordPress theme designed to provide a seamless and engaging experience for websites.
 With a focus on flexibility and user-friendly customization, this theme offers various features and options to tailor your website according to your needs.

 ## Key Features